afcapel/alondra/README.md

 ### Subscribe clients to channels

 Alondra allow browsers to subscribe to channels.
-Any Ruby proccess that load your rails environment can then push messages to those channels.
+Any Ruby proccess that load your rails environment will be able to push messages to those channels.

 To subscribe to a channel you can use the built in helper: